HackYourFuture-CPH/hyf-elastic-bootcamp/week3/lesson-plan.md

 npm install winston @elastic/ecs-winston-format got
 ```

-Under movie-backend create a `utils` folder with a `logger.js` file inside it and save it with the contents found [here](https://raw.githubusercontent.com/mgiota/apm-movie-demo-app/logs/movie-backend/src/utils/logger.js).
+Under movie-backend/src folder create a `utils` folder with a `logger.js` file inside it and save it with the contents found [here](https://raw.githubusercontent.com/mgiota/apm-movie-demo-app/logs/movie-backend/src/utils/logger.js).

 Open `index.js` and add following lines of code after line 17 where you defined the port number: